 Pretending creates a host of benefits, which are even more powerful during collaborative play.
 Here are just a few.

 - Increased social and emotional skills – The most obvious of these is empathy.
 Children are by nature egocentric.
 Pretend play allows them to step into another person’s shoes and see the world through someone else’s eyes.
 (Even across species.
-My friends and I used to pretend to be escaped chimpanzees, which I admit may be a little extreme.)
+My friends and I used to pretend to be escaped chimpanzees.)

 - Enhanced language and communication skills – When children take on different roles, they often find themselves having to express unfamiliar concepts, such as the worry of a mother for a sick child.